ServerHubOrg/serverhub-mvc/README.md

 ## Latest Update

+Original ServerResponse parameter in actions has been replaced with a wrapper SHResponse.

 With several weeks' development, I'm glad to announce that database support has been added to ServerHub.
 And with the version 0.0.5+ in npm, you can now use controller scope variables and several new features.
-Detailed update could be found on CHANGELOG.md
+Detailed update could be found on CHANGELOG.md.

 ## What Can ServerHub Do